soysergiogonza/soysergiogonza/README.md

 ## About Me

 👋 Hello! \
-I am a Professional Technician in Computer Systems with +2 years of experience as a Frontend Developer.
-I have developed skills in the creation of components, applications, web pages, database connections, user authentication, and interacting with API services.
-Results-oriented with a strong capacity for analysis, organization, problem-solving, and innovation.
-I firmly believe in the power of teamwork to achieve ambitious goals and deliver exceptional outcomes.
-Moreover, I'm passionate about teaching and am committed to inspiring learning that fosters the development of future generations of developers and IT specialists.

-I specialize in Frontend Development using technologies like React, Next, JavaScript, and TypeScript.
-I possess knowledge in integrating API Rest, Axios API, GraphQL, state management with Redux, React-Query, and conducting unit tests with Playwright.
-I aspire to become an expert in Frontend Architecture and, in line with this vision, I am continuously studying Technology in Analysis and Software Development at SENA.
-With a particular focus on Software Architecture and Design Patterns, I ensure that every project upholds clean architecture, guaranteeing that each component functions as expected.
+I am a FullStack Developer with experience in Frontend technologies such as JavaScript, TypeScript, React.js, Next.js, Backend technologies like Node.js and Express, and databases like MongoDB and MySQL.
+Throughout my career, I have had the opportunity to work in agile teams using the SCRUM methodology, which has allowed me to develop high-quality web products.

+In previous experiences I was creating components, applications, and web pages using other technologies to manage API REST integrations, state management, and E2E Testing.
+Committed to Clean Architecture and Design Patterns.
+I'm studying
+Technology in Analysis and Software Development at [SENA](https://www.linkedin.com/school/servicio-nacional-de-aprendizaje-sena-/) to further enhance my skills.
+Passionate about education and innovation, for my future, I want to inspire learning to the people and contribute to the future of Software Architecture Development.

 ### Skills: